The FTC is currently reviewing claims. We will update this page when we have more information.

 Current AT&T customers aren’t eligible for a payment because they received a bill credit from AT&T in 2020.
 In addition, former customers who cashed a check from AT&T aren’t eligible.

-What is the deadline to apply for a refund?
+What was the deadline to apply for a refund?

 How much will my payment be?